ninjaserif/TIP-QNAP-resource-usage-snmp/README.md

 ## Features

-* SNMP is used to collect the
+* SNMP is used to gather the resource usage of a QNAP NAS.
 * Output results to json for consumption by Telegraf
 * I have limited the result to the condition elements which I was interested in tracking.
-Also, I have a 4 bay NAS, hence I wanted to track all 4 drives, but if you have more or less drives, you can update oid.list as appropriate.
-Additional SNMP elements could be added/removed to the oid.list file.
+Also, I have a 4 bay NAS hence I wanted to track all 4 drives, but if you have more or less drives, you can update oid.list as appropriate.
+Additional SNMP elements could also be added/removed to the oid.list file.
-* Weather conditions include:
+* QNAP resource usage include:
   * CPU Usage (percentage)
   * Total Memory (megabytes)
   * Free Memory (megabytes)